mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 The advanced level of CI would include distributed build systems with multiple build nodes, support for automated unit and UI tests, running tests on physical devices, automatic deployment to TestFlight, Hockey App, Over the Air, and much more.
 It becomes not just mobile development, but spans into areas like DevOps and others.
 [Etsy's blog post](https://codeascraft.com/2014/02/28/etsys-journey-to-continuous-integration-for-mobile-apps/) is a good example of where this path can take you.

-If you decide to take mobile CI seriously, you have to pick a build server to start with.
+If you decide to take mobile CI under your total control, you have to pick a build server to start with.

 I personally have worked with Bamboo for 1.5 years and I'm dealing with Jenkins right now, so I have few insights and can give some comparison of the two.